Science and Technology Studies Major

 Students can pursue a stand-alone major in Science and Technology Studies, or a joint major that combines STS with a major in one of the following sciences: Astronomy, Physics, Mathematics, Biology, Chemistry, Computer Science, Earth & Environmental Sciences, Molecular Biology & Biochemistry, Neuroscience, Physics, and Psychology.
 Single STS majors must take on an area of concentration in either Anthropology, Feminist, Gender, and Sexuality Studies, History, Philosophy, Religion, or Sociology.
 Prospective majors are encouraged to begin their primary science and STS courses in the first and second year.

-The STS major is well suited for students interested in a variety of professional and academic pursuits, since it encourages students to develop analytical thinking skills, the ability to translate complex technical issues across diverse audiences, and reasoning skills to grapple with the complex social and ethical contexts of science, technology, and medicine.
-STS majors are equipped with transdisciplinary knowledge and skills to pursue a range of advanced study and career opportunities in such fields as science and technology studies, medicine, nursing, public health, bioethics, science policy, science communications and education, and sustainability and environmental research.
+The STS major is well suited for students interested in a variety of professional and academic pursuits, since it encourages students to develop analytical thinking skills, the ability to communicate complex technical issues to diverse audiences, and reasoning skills to grapple with the social and ethical contexts of science, technology, and medicine.
+STS majors are equipped to pursue a range of advanced study and career opportunities in such fields as science and technology studies, medicine, nursing, public health, bioethics, science policy, science communications and education, and sustainability and environmental research.

 Admission to the Major

-There are no pre-requisite requirements for admission to the STS major.
-First- and second-year students interested in pursuing the major should begin their 4 science courses in their first and sophomore years.
+There are no prerequisites for admission to the STS major.
+Students interested in pursuing the major are encouraged to begin taking science courses in their first and sophomore years.
 Most students take their first STS course as a sophomore.
 The 200-level core courses in the history of science or sociocultural studies of science are recommended as first courses in the major.

 In the second semester of their sophomore year, students who wish to declare the STS major must identify the fields in which they plan to complete their science requirement and their area of concentration.
 Students who seek to add the major after their sophomore year will only be admitted after review to ensure that they are in a good position to complete the major.